GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

-TODO So, you've chosen for batch inferencing.
+So, you've chosen for the batch inferencing path.
+We're going to use Vertex AI Batch Predictions to get predictions for data in a BigQuery table.
+First, go ahead and create a new table with at most 10K rows that's going to be used for generating the predictions.
+Once the table is created, create a new Batch Prediction job with that table as the input and another BigQuery table as the output, using the previously created model.
+Choose a small machine type and 2 compute nodes, don't turn on Model Monitoring yet as that's for the next challenge.

 > **Note**
-> The batch inferencing will take roughly ~25 minutes, most of that is the overhead of starting the clusters, so increasing the number of instances won't help.
+> The batch inferencing will take roughly ~25 minutes, most of that is the overhead of starting the clusters, so increasing the number of instances won't help with the small table we're using.

 ### Success Criteria

-1. TODO
+1. There's a properly structured input table in BigQuery with 10K rows
+2. There's a succesful Batch Prediction job
+3. There are predictions in a new BigQuery table

 ### Tips

-- TODO
+- The pipeline that we've used in the previous challenge contains a task to prepare the data using BigQuery, have a look at that for inspiration

 ### Learning Resources

--  TODO
+- Creating BigQuery tables
+- Vertex AI Batch Predictions

 ## Challenge 6: Monitor your models